Get Started with Service Analytics

-After the app is generated, use its prebuilt datasets and dashboards to explore Service Cloud data from any device that supports the Einstein Analytics platform.
+After the app is generated, use its prebuilt datasets and dashboards to explore Service Cloud data from any device that supports the Tableau CRM platform.
 The intuitive visual interface delivers key insights.
 Drill deeper into the areas you want to focus on, and take action right from the dashboards.

-What’s more, DTC Electronics has already purchased an Analytics platform license, which includes a Service Analytics license.
+What’s more, DTC Electronics has already purchased a Tableau CRM platform license, which includes a Service Analytics license.
 So all you need to do is create the app and get started.
 You can’t wait, and you grab the DTC Salesforce admin’s next free hour.
 It’s time to roll out the app to your team.

-Try Prebuilt Analytics Apps with a Developer Edition org
+Try Prebuilt Tableau CRM Apps with a Developer Edition org